ejw-data/pandas-dataframe-ops/README.md

-# Analysis of School and Purchasing Data
+# Analysis of School Data

 ## Objective
 ### Analysis was performed using Pandas.